 At Harford Day School all children, K-Prep through Grade 8, have two (2) recess periods per day.
 The school retains recess as part of the daily schedule not only to promote physical activity but because it improves attentiveness in the classroom and provides necessary “brain-breaks” that are known to contribute to knowledge retention and greater learning.

 The admissions committee, which is comprised of the Head of School, Director of Admissions, and the respective Division Head, carefully assesses each applicant’s readiness for academic, social, and personal success at Harford Day School.
 All admissions are made at the discretion of the Head of School.
-Admissions decisions for applications received by the priority deadline (1/20/17) will be sent on February 17, 2017.
+Admissions decisions for applications received by the priority deadline.
 Applications received after the deadline are reviewed on a rolling basis.